gabdub/ta-tweaks/README.md

 # ta-tweaks

-This is a collection of my Textadept tweaks:
+This is a collection of my Textadept tweaks.

 Textadept is a fast, minimalist, and remarkably extensible cross-platform text editor: http://foicica.com/textadept/